rob-myers/rob-myers.github.io/docs/plan.md

 - Remove `cat`: use `get` and `set` instead
   > Could add `cat` back in as a function

+- Better support for multiline history
+  - BUG: trying running command from intermediate line
+  - BUG: extra character at end of lines

 - Can create ui plugin using shell, changing `SelectRect` on key events.
 - Have layers with tagged multipolygons
 - Blender models can be stored